MalcolmThompson/Laboratorio_LRT4102/Exam2/Reporte_Examen2.md

 ## Introduction

 This report presents the design and simulation of an autonomous floating robot capable of identifying and removing floating waste from aquatic environments.
-The simulation is developed using the `turtlesim` package in ROS (Robot Operating System) and aims to emulate the behavior of a physical prototype constructed by students.
+The simulation is developed using the `turtlesim` package in ROS (Robot Operating System) and aims to emulate the behavior of a physical prototype constructed.

 The virtual robot operates within a 2D environment and detects visual representations of waste based on color.
 Once detected, the robot approaches the waste and simulates a cleaning action.
 This behavior is intended to mirror the real-world implementation, where the robot utilizes a camera and color filtering (via OpenCV) to recognize red and green-colored objects on the water surface, and communicates with Arduino to activate motors for navigation.